 Brizendine’s 2012 team earned the most wins in a season (seven) for the program since 2007 – the year the Hokies made it to the NCAA’s College Cup.
 On Nov.
 5, 2012, in College Park, Md., the Hokies scored three unanswered goals to top NC State in the first round of the Atlantic Coast Conference tournament, capturing only the second victory for the team in the tournament since the school joined the conference in 2004.

 The 2011 side played five top-25 opponents during the season, and the year was highlighted by a 1-0 double-overtime win over 2011 NCAA champion North Carolina.
 The victory was the program's first over a No. 1 ranked opponent since 2004.

 Under Brizendine's guidance, the Hokies have also had a great deal of success in the classroom.
-His teams have earned the NSCAA Team Academic Award for three consecutive years (2010-12).
+His teams earned the NSCAA Team Academic Award for four consecutive years (2010-13).
 The award honors teams with a cumulative grade-point average of 3.0 or higher.

 As an assistant under former coach Oliver Weiss, Brizendine played an integral role in helping the Hokies make it to the College Cup for the first time in the program’s history.
 For his contributions, he was recognized as the NSCAA's Atlantic Region Assistant Coach of the Year in 2007.

 Brizendine joined the Hokie staff after a successful stint with Bridgewater (Va.)
 College, a Division III program that participates in the Old Dominion Athletic Conference (ODAC).
 After assisting both the men's and women's programs at Bridgewater in 2000, he became the head men's coach from 2001 to 2003, guiding the team from non-competitive status to a full-fledged Division III program.
 Brizendine led Bridgewater to its two best single-season records – 12-6 in 2003 and 11-7 in 2002 – for a 23-13 mark over two seasons and a .639 winning percentage.
 For this significant turn-around, his peers named him ODAC Coach of the Year in 2003.